Pelham D. Glassford: Move to Arizona

 Glassford retired to a farm near Phoenix.
-He mounted a brief run for governor of Arizona in 1934, and also that year accepted a federal appointment to mediate labor-management disputes between workers and owners of lettuce and cantaloupe farms in Imperial Valley, California.
+He mounted a brief run for president of the Salt River Valley Water Users' Association, and also that year accepted a federal appointment to mediate labor-management disputes between workers and owners of lettuce and cantaloupe farms in Imperial Valley, California.
 Faced with workers striking in an effort to obtain better pay and working conditions, conservative farm owners resorted to violence, spying on attorneys sent to California to aid the workers, and propaganda asserting that the strike was communist-inspired.
 Though Glassford was initially sympathetic to the farm owners, their tactics caused him to come down on the side of the workers.

 Phoenix police chief

 In March 1936, Glassford was hired to serve as chief of the Phoenix Police Department for 90 days.
 The temporary appointment came with a mandate to reorganize and reform the department to end corruption and outside political influence, and restore morale.
 He left the position on May 1, when a new mayor and city council took office and decided on a different reorganization plan.
 In September 1936, Glassford was an unsuccessful candidate for the Democratic nomination in Arizona's 1st congressional district.